peterfairfield/anaxis/p/undeth.md

  - Athanos Grim -- Grave cleric assassin.
  - Gigantus Phriapus -- huge dude from Alam.
 Seven feet tall before the horns, and he uses the Bow/Crossbow, whatever form is the meanest.
 He uses all the nastin Fighter, Rogue and Ranger ultimate Assassin.

+## Stalker

+They will happen upon him in a non-violent scenario, and he will recognise them from someplace.
+He thinks they are servents of Aunt Agnus and are essentially on a fact-finding missing for the defence of the delta.
+He will take them to see Undeth.
+He will pretend to speak broken Eschar, and will try his best to come off as an idiot, perhaps complaining about the food?

+## The Deal

+They have started to suspect that they might need to start topple the Empire in order to survive.
+Undeth has captured a white imperial courier.
+She is warded by Imperial Seal, which means she is in an antimagic shell.
+She is a wizard.
+Aunt Agnus also has emmisaries, if the party aren't already representing her.

+Undeth has already attempted to assassinate the Emporer, and he is currently either dead or MIA.
+But that is only part of her plan.
+She is also going to unleash King Pyre on his suicidal attempt to rebirth the species.

+## The Emporer
+The most ancient half-dragon

+## Ixasax Red

+While they are inspecting her, she will learn the location of the Emporer.
+She will offer to guide them to him in exchange for her life.
+Undeth wants to facilitate this deal, if she thinks the players can get the job done.
+She warns them about his strengths and gives them some poppers and bangers.

+All they can tell from good sense motives is that she is fantastically overstressed and desperate.
+This is such a long shot, but if it works, then they all get to live again.